 My 95 year old dad is a WWII veteran and he’s very proud of the time he spent in Burma working on some of the first planes that were used in warfare.
 This September he was invited along with many other veterans from the Atlanta, GA area to visit the War memorials in Washington DC.
 This was an all-expense-paid trip for veterans of all wars to have the chance to see what their country has built to commemorate their service.
 The volunteer group organizes the day, assigns individual companions to the older vets, pays for everything from their fund raising, provides a photographer, and arranges for celebrity treatment once they arrive in Washington DC.
 The day starts at 4am when they board buses to go to the airport and ends at midnight when they return to Atlanta and their families pick them up.
 A very long intense day.

 My father has emphysema, some heart problems, plenty of arthritis, hearing problems and some Alzheimer’s.
 But he wanted to go to the WWII memorial in the worst way.
-He looked forward to it for months and hasn’t stopped talking about it since.
+He looked forward to it for months and hasn’t stopped talking about it since and he really wanted to improve his hearing to be able to talk with people, and we looked for solutions for this at sites like tinnitus911.com.
 He saw on the memorial the names of his fallen colleagues and cried for them one more time.
 He delighted in all the people who said ‘thank you for your service’.
 I swear he wears his WWII veteran’s cap continuously so people can personally thank him for his defense of our country.
 He had a great time on the plane and buses talking with all the other vets.
 His companion told us he was the life of the party.

 I am so thankful that he served in the war and contributed his service, that he feels so much pride for his contribution, that people respect and appreciate him and he gets to experience that appreciation.
 I am thankful to the organization that put this trip together with such care and organization that it was an exhilarating unforgettable experience for a sometimes cantankerous forgetful 95-year old.